 So, when planning your film lighting kit for a shoot, you’ll probably use some combination of these different lighting packages.

-So a good understanding of mixed sources is very important.
+This means that good understanding of mixed sources is very important.

 Before cinematographers think about production lighting, they have to “see” the story.
 Armed with that vision, they are then brought into the early stages of pre-production.